Philip J. Marino, Senior Associate

 617.398.5600 | | vCard

 Mr. Marino has litigated on behalf of investors in a variety of class actions.
-He is currently part of the team representing the Ohio Pension Funds in the In re BP plc Securities Litigation, 4:10-md-02185 (S.D.
+He is currently part of the team representing the Ohio Pension Funds in the In re BP plc Securities Litigation, case no. 4:10-md-02185 (S.D.
 Tex), where he is working to recover investor losses related to the explosion on the Deepwater Horizon oil rig and the resultant oil spill in the Gulf of Mexico.
-Mr. Marino is also currently representing the Brockton Retirement Board in the In re Google Inc. Class C Shareholder Litigation, Consol.
-C.A.
-No. 7469-CS (Del.
-Ch.), where Block & Leviton is litigating to protect shareholder interests in Google's controversial plan to split its Class A shares.
-Furthermore, Mr. Marino has represented the Oklahoma Firefighter's Pension and Retirement System in In re Smith & Wesson Corp.
+Mr. Marino was also a member of the In re Google Inc. Class C Shareholder Litigation, case no. 7469CS (Del.
+Ch.) team.
+Furthermore, Mr. Marino has represented the Oklahoma Firefighter’s Pension and Retirement System in In re Smith & Wesson Corp.
 Securities Litigation, 07-cv-30238 (D. Mass.).

-Mr. Marino received his undergraduate degree from Boston College before receiving his law degree from Cornell Law School.
+Mr. Marino received his undergraduate degree from Boston College and his law degree from Cornell Law School.
 Mr. Marino is admitted to the Bar of Massachusetts.